2016 6 Hours of Spa-Francorchamps: Race

 Benoît Tréluyer, driving the No. 7 Audi, was pressured by the two Toyota cars with Conway driving closely behind him heading into the Bus Stop chicane.
 Buemi got ahead of Conway driving into Les Combes to move into fourth place overall.
 Bird made a mistake at Pouhon, allowing his teammate Bruni to reclaim the LMGTE Pro lead.
-Twenty minutes in, Lieb slowed with a hybrid system problem and began lapping slower than most of the LMP1 runners.
+Lieb slowed with a hybrid system problem 20 minutes in, preventing him from getting full power and began lapping slower than most of the LMP1 runners.
 The result meant he was unable to utilise his car's full electric power capability for the remainder of the event, and he quickly fell to sixth place behind both Audi entrants and the first Toyota car.
 Tréluyer was overtaken around the outside for third place by Buemi at the Bus Stop chicane while Conway got ahead of the former shortly after.
 Lieb was told by his team to remain on the circuit and manage the problem as Porsche needed the extra points for the championship.
 Derani and Panciatci continued to battle for position which was resolved when the former went slightly wide at Eau Rouge and had to reduce his speed to avoid contact, allowing the latter to take over the position.
 After spinning at the start, Merhi moved back to fifth place in the LMP2 field.